Discharge from the Mental Health Act

 - doctor (usually a psychiatrist),and

 - lay member (a person who is not medically or legally trained) with some mental health experience.

 You, the Responsible Clinician and social worker will be at the tribunal.
 The legal member will be in charge of the tribunal.

 Your nearest relative or carer can go to the hearing if you want them to.
 You can have a solicitor if you want one.
 If you do not want to go to the hearing, then the tribunal will check that you have decided this yourself.
 If you have, then the tribunal may decide to have the hearing without you being there.

 Evidence for the tribunal

 The panel members get reports before the tribunal.
-These help them to decide whether or not you should be discharged from the Mental Health Act.
+These help them to decide if you should be discharged from the Mental Health Act or not.
 Reports usually include a medical report, a nursing report and a social circumstances report.

 What happens at a tribunal?

 The tribunal is a legal hearing but should take place in an informal setting at the hospital.